-In a Construction Accident, Injured Worker May Need An Lawyer
+In a Construction Accident, an Injured Worker May Need a Lawyer

 Many of those working in the construction industry face a high risk of injury or death on a daily basis.
 In 2020, the federal Occupational, Health, and Safety Administration (OSHA) reported 5,250 work-related fatalities in the United States.
 Excluding highway collisions, construction-related fatalities were the leading cause of death at work.
 The OSHA data also indicates falls are the area of highest risk.

 In 2020 there were “roughly 150,000” construction worker injuries, according to the Bureau of Labor Statistics.
 As one might imagine, many of these injuries are life-changing.
 The construction employee may no longer be capable of doing the work he or she once performed and consequently, the injury can have a devastating effect on family finances and many other areas of daily life.

 Who Can Help?

 Our construction accident lawyers are very familiar with these types of injuries and want to help injured workers recover the damages they have suffered in a construction accident.
 Slater & Zurz personal injury attorneys will investigate all facets of what happened at the time of the accident to try to determine what caused the fall or other injury their client sustained.
 Their investigations may reveal the incident was not an accident but due to negligence–a defect in assembly, installation, or design of some component—or a problem at some other area of the site that should have been foreseen by those in charge.